baharpan/dynboss/README.md

 cd dsk-1.6906
 make k=64
 ```
+DSK supports larger `k` than `64`, but currently this is the largest value supported by our implementation.
 ## Building the data structure
 Start with input FASTA file, for example `test/yeast_1.fasta`, which is included.
 No `N` characters are allowed in the FASTA file.
 Run DSK (example with `k=40`):
 ```